 Perhaps over the years, a tree has grown over the hostas cutting down on the amount of sun they're getting.
 If too much shade is the problem, simply moving it to a sunnier area may very well correct the problem.

 There are sun tolerant hostas, like Sum and Substance pictured above, that can take even more sun than their shade-loving cousins.
-For a list of our sun tolerant areas, click here.
+For a list of our sun-tolerant hostas, click here.

 Another misconception of hostas is that they are always drought tolerant.
 Although once hostas have grown to their mature size they can tolerate an occasional drought, they are certainly not always drought tolerant.

 Hostas receive as much as 60" of rainfall in their native land, so a steady dose of water is necessary during the season, especially in the hottest days of summer.